 - Coffee from one region, purchases by an exporter from several small wet mills

 These are all slightly different levels of specificity, but they’re close enough to that definition of coffee that comes from one place that we can group them together.
 If you’ve ever wondered how single origin coffees get their names, a lot of the time it’s just one of these pieces of origin information.
-Metric’s David Flores Lot #2, for example, is a specific lot of coffee from David Flores’ farm, while Bird Rock’s Kercha Woreda is the name of a mill that collects coffee from hundreds of farmers.
+PT’s Las Mercedes El Pepinal #1, for example, is a specific lot of coffee from Lucia Ortiz’ farm Las Mercedes, while Small Planes’ Rogicha is named after a coffee mill that collects coffees from hundreds of farmers.
 With very few exceptions, if a bag of coffee is exported and a roaster doesn’t combine it with any different bags of coffee, that’s a single origin coffee.

 A blend then, is two or more different single-origin coffees sold as a combination.
 Some roasters blend coffees before roasting, some roast them separately and blend after, but either way the result is a new coffee with the characteristics of all its components.